UW Husky Football

 There is no longer any Husky service from the Federal Way P&R.

-Direct express Husky shuttle bus service from South King County to Husky Stadium will operate from the Redondo Heights Park & Ride just north of Federal Way at 27454 Pacific Hwy S, and is available to fans who purchase a season bus pass for this route.
+Contracted non-Metro shuttles will operate express Husky bus service from the Redondo Heights Park & Ride just north of Federal Way at 27454 Pacific Hwy S. Visit the Huskies gameday transportation website for full details.

 Apple Cup service

 Apple Cup bus transportation will be significantly different due to the 2021 game being on a Friday.
 A separate bus operation plan will be developed and will be similar to previous years' weekday games.
 It is important to note that bus service will be limited, different Park & Ride lots will be used, and a chartered bus pass must be purchased in advance of the game.
 Complete information will be available later in the season.